eemeyer/simplicity/documentation/userguide/index.md

 {% include userguide/example/basic/search.js %}
 {% endhighlight %}

+For the best user experience, we recommend placing any slow-loading scripts such map vendor scripts below all the Simplicity Widget
+JavaScript so that the widgets can be fully functional and displayed before the slow loading scripts are executed.

 Summary
 -------

-We've shown how to build a basic search page that use an external PHP backed search controller.
+We've demonstrated how to build a basic search page that use an external PHP backed search controller accessed via AJAX CORS requests.

 <a href="/userguide/example/basic.html" class="btn btn-primary button-large">View Example</a>